Who's The Real Jeff Sessions? Two Hearings In 1986 Show A Conflicting Picture

 In March, for instance, he agreed that he had referred to a white civil rights lawyer as a "disgrace to his race."

 Sessions said that his best recollection was that he'd said, "Well he's not that popular around town.
-I've heard him referred to as 'a disgrace to his race.'"
+I've heard him referred to as 'a disgrace to his race.' "

 But a month later, Sessions changed his story.